aws-samples/aws-augmentability/README.md

 **AWS AugmentAbility** is a mobile web app which showcases 5 AWS AI services (Amazon Transcribe, Amazon Translate, Amazon Polly, Amazon Rekognition and Amazon Textract) and, at the same time, provides features that may benefit people with a visual or communication impairment, including difficulties in reading written text (text recognition), hearing (live transcription), speaking (text-to-speech), or having a conversation in a foreign language (voice-to-voice live translation).

 ### Main features
 * **Live transcription and text-to-speech**: the app transcribes conversations and speeches for you, in real-time.
 Can't speak?
 Type what you want to say, and the app will say it for you.
-This feature is currently available in 9 languages (Chinese, English, French, German, Italian, Japanese, Korean, Portuguese, Spanish).
+This feature is currently available in Chinese, English, French, German, Italian, Japanese, Korean, Portuguese and Spanish.
 * **Live transcription and text-to-speech with translation**: the app transcribes and translates conversations and speeches for you, in real-time.
 Can't speak?
 Type what you want to say, and the app will translate and say it for you.
-Translation currently available in 70+ languages.
+Translation currently available in 75+ languages.
 * **Real-time Conversation Translation**: select a target language, speak in your own language, and the app will translate what you say in the target language.
-This feature is currently available in 9 languages (Chinese, English, French, German, Italian, Japanese, Korean, Portuguese, Spanish).
+This feature is currently available in Chinese, English, French, German, Italian, Japanese, Korean, Portuguese and Spanish.
 * **Object detection**: take a picture with your smartphone, and the app will describe the objects around you.
 * **Text recognition for labels and signs**: point your camera at any label, sign or small chunk of text, and the app will read it out loud for you.
-AugmentAbility can also translate the text into 70+ languages, or make it more readable for users with dyslexia by leveraging the OpenDyslexic font.
+AugmentAbility can also translate the text into 75+ languages, or make it more readable for users with dyslexia by leveraging the OpenDyslexic font.
 * **Text extraction from documents**: point your camera at any full-page document, and the app will read it out loud for you.
-AugmentAbility can also translate the text into 70+ languages, or make it more readable for users with dyslexia by leveraging the OpenDyslexic font.
+AugmentAbility can also translate the text into 75+ languages, or make it more readable for users with dyslexia by leveraging the OpenDyslexic font.

+Text recognition features are currently available in Arabic, English, French, German, Italian, Portuguese, Russian and Spanish.

 ### Solution architecture